ansible/mazer/README.md

 A new command-line tool for managing [Ansible](https://github.com/ansible/ansible) content.

+### Expect breaking changes!

-**NOTE**: Mazer is experimental, and currently only available for tech-preview.
+Mazer is experimental, and currently only available for tech-preview.
 Use with lots of caution!
 It is not intended for use in production environments, nor is it currently intended to replace the `ansible-galaxy` command-line tool.

-If you're seeking to install
-Ansible content to a production environment, or need assistance with Ansible, please visit the [Ansible docs site](https://docs.ansible.com).
+If you're installing Ansible content in production environment, or need assistance with Ansible, please visit the [Ansible docs site](https://docs.ansible.com).

 ## Proposed Features